 Margaret is the Director for Workplace Learning & Development.
-She has extensive experience in the design and facilitation of workshops and seminars for public sector employees and organizations, with particular emphasis on: supervisory leadership development, diversity issues, teambuilding, organizational skills, respectful workplace, managing in a unionized contexts, and customer service.
-She has a strong organizational development background in strategic planning, facilitated retreats, organizational problem-solving, and developmental coaching of supervisors and managers.
+She has extensive experience as an organization development consultant and in the design and facilitation of workshops and seminars for public sector employees and organizations, with particular emphasis on: supervisory leadership development, respectful and inclusive workplace practices, managing in unionized contexts, and customer service.
+She has a strong organizational development background in strategic planning, organizational problem-solving, and developmental coaching of supervisors and managers.

-Margaret has a M.Ed. in Organizational Development and a B.S. in Business with a focus on Human Resources.
-She is certified in mediation, Myers-Briggs Temperament Assessment and quality tools training.
-Margaret has attended the College of Executive Coaching.
-Her community work has included participation in volunteer efforts in New Orleans, following Hurricane Katrina.
-Margaret is also a puppeteer with Picture Book Theatre, performing at the Eric Carle Museum for Picture Book Art.
+Margaret has a M.Ed. with a concentration in Organizational Development and a B.S. in Business with a focus on Human Resources.
+She is trained in mediation, and certified in Myers-Briggs Temperament Assessment and quality tools training.
+Margaret received her professional coach training from the College of Executive Coaching.
+Margaret is an enthusiastic reader, traveler and gardener and is also a puppeteer with Picture Book Theatre.